matadorrrr/tokyo-logger/README.md

 # tokyo-logger
-Logging with JST Clock for the PaaS on foreign regions.
+Logging with jst clock for the paas on foreign regions.

 ## install
     npm i tokyo-logger